 Landlords operating in selective licensing areas are required to obtain a licence for each house.
 Those who let their property without a licence whilst a scheme is in force are committing a criminal offence with severe penalties.

 Is my property affected?

-There are currently four selective licensing schemes in operation in Burnley, with a further two coming into force in July 2022.
+There are currently six selective licensing schemes in operation in Burnley.
 Read about the individual schemes here.

 Alternatively, check if your property needs a licence.

 An application is required for a licence for each property that is rented within a designated area, unless the property is exempt (see Application Guidance).

 You may find the following documents helpful when making your application: